 In the 43 years since that law was passed, women have continued to grow their influence in various industries.
 USC’s Marshall School of Business reported that one in five businesses with annual revenue of more than $1 million are owned by a woman.
 Entrepreneur says that businesses with at least one female member of the executive team are more likely to receive higher estimates in their first round of fundraising.

 Outstanding Women in Business

 The same study from USC Marshall also reported that women lead only 30 percent of companies around the world.
 One of the best ways to encourage other women to start businesses is to highlight those who have already been successful.
 While dated ways of thinking about women have largely vanished in Western countries, it’s important to highlight the successes of women following their business dreams to show others the profound effects of following one’s dreams.

 Women innovate and change the business world in countless ways every day.
 Thanks to recent changes in long-held beliefs about women’s capabilities, new ventures spearheaded by strong women are popping up every day.
 Starting a new company isn’t exactly easy, especially considering how hyper-competitive modern business can be.
+In modern business, it is not only enough to have a unique product or service that will wow the market.
+You need to also make sure that the rest of the world knows about this, which is often achieved with help from digital marketing agencies.
+That is simply how business is done in the modern world where brands are clamouring for the customers attention.
 Here are 20 of some of the most inspiring female leaders in business right now.
 Since we’re equally impressed by all of these women, they are listed in no particular order:

 Image: Startland News